 The X/Open Transport Interface (XTI) is a transport layer application interface that consists of a series of functions designed to be independent of the specific transport provider used.
-In this operating system, XTI is implemented according to the XPG3 and XNS4.0 specifications.
+In this operating system, XTI is implemented according to the XPG3, XNS4.0, and XNS5.0 specifications.
 XNS4.0 is the default.
-(XPG3 is provided for backward compatibility and is available by using a compiler switch.)
-For more information about XPG3 and XNS4.0, see the X/Open Portability Guide Volume 7: Networking Services and X/Open CAE Specification: Networking Services, Issue 4, respectively.
+(XPG3, to be retired in a future release, is provided for backward compatibility and is available by using a compiler switch.
+XNS5.0 is also available by using a compiler switch.)
+For more information about XPG3, XNS4.0 and XNS5.0, see the X/Open Portability Guide Volume 7: Networking Services, X/Open CAE Specification: Networking Services, Issue 4, and X/Open CAE Specification: Networking Services, respectively.
 This operating system's implementation of XTI is also thread safe.